Traveller (Chris Stapleton album): Music and composition

+Recording

+Producer Dave Cobb originally intended to record the album at Sound Emporium Studios in Nashville, but it was already booked.
+Cobb had read reports of the impending demolition of the historic RCA Studio A building and its Grand Victor Sound studios, and decided to record Stapleton's debut studio album there, before the building and its recording studios were gone forever.

 Commercial performance

 The album debuted on the Top Country Albums chart at number two, and the Billboard 200 at number 14, selling 27,000 copies in the week ending May 10.

 Six months after the album was released, Chris Stapleton and Justin Timberlake performed "Tennessee Whiskey" at the 2015 Country Music Association Awards where Traveller won Album of the Year.
 Following the performance, sales for the album increased 6,000% and it re-entered the Billboard 200 at number one after being absent from the chart since September, with 177,000 equivalent album units (153,000 in pure album sales).
 According to Billboard, the surge in sales is owed to how a mass audience discovered Stapleton on the November 4 CMA Awards broadcast.
 Traveller is also the first debut country album to reach number one on the Billboard 200 in over four years, with Clear as Day (2011) by Scotty McCreery being the last.
 It became the first album to reenter the chart at number one.
 It remained at number one for a second week with 124,000 album-equivalent units, including 97,000 pure album sales.
 The album track "Tennessee Whiskey" topped the Hot Country Songs chart, and reached the top 20 on the Billboard Hot 100.

 The album sold 685,000 copies in the United States in 2015.
 In February 2016, Traveller was certified platinum by the Recording Industry Association of America (RIAA), and double platinum in September.
 It became the fourth best-selling album of 2016 in the nation, and the top selling country album, with 1.04 million copies sold that year.
 The album surpassed the 2 million sales mark in the US in July 2017, and it was the second best-selling country album of 2017 (after Stapleton's second album From A Room: Volume 1.
 It hold the records for the most weeks atop the Americana/Folk Albums chart (81 in total as of August 2019).
 It topped the Billboard Year-End Top Country Albums chart in 2016 and 2017.
-It was certified quadruple platinum on July 24, 2019 for 4 million units in sales and streams.
+It was certified quadruple platinum on July 24, 2019, for 4 million units in sales and streams.
 As of March 2020, the album has accrued 4.3 million units in the country in total, with 2.6 million copies in traditional album sales.